llaszkie/fullstack-web-developer-v1/docs/lesson-2-ui-libraries.md

 ## Overview

 This bridge lesson focuses on using modern UI component libraries to build professional, accessible, and consistent user interfaces.
-You'll learn how to integrate, customize, and effectively use component libraries in your Next.js applications.
+You'll learn how to integrate, customize, and effectively use component libraries in your Vite applications.

 ## Learning Objectives